2 ways to manage user permissions in SharePoint Online quickly

 • See who (and which groups) can access what, including external users and the content shared via anonymous links.

-• Plan your migration by helping you answer the question “Are these the permissions I want to have when I migrate to the destination?”
+• Plan your migration by helping you answer, “Are these the SharePoint permissions I want to have when I migrate to the destination?”.

 • Compare pre- and post-migration.
-Get a snapshot of your permissions before you make the move.
-When your migration is completed, you can compare your source to your destination.
+Before you make the move, get a snapshot of your SharePoint permissions list.
+You can compare your source to your destination when your migration is completed.

 If you can’t wait to dive into our Permissions Matrix Report and all our Microsoft 365 management solutions, start a 15-day trial with ShareGate (it’s free!).